-Alameda County Propositions 47 & 64 Resentencing Program serves individuals convicted of certain felonies by reducing the convictions to misdemeanors.
-District Attorney Pre-Charging Misdemeanor Diversion is an alternative to incarceration, criminal charges, and prosecution that keeps individuals away from the criminal justice system in favor of an appropriate education-based program.
+Alameda County Propositions 47 & 64 Resentencing Program serves individuals convicted of certain felonies by reducing certain felony convictions to misdemeanors.
+District Attorney Pre-Charging Misdemeanor Diversion is a Pre-charging alternative to incarceration, criminal charges, and prosecution that keeps individuals away from the criminal justice system in favor of an appropriate education-based program.